 What is Northern part of Rimington lead mines, part of a medieval open field system and three limestone clamp kilns 120m south east of Hollins?

-The Northern part of Rimington lead mines is an ancient monument in Yorkshire comprising evidence of medieval mineral extraction and associated agricultural landscape features.
+The Northern part of Rimington lead mines is a scheduled ancient monument in Yorkshire comprising evidence of medieval and post-medieval mineral extraction.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020975.

 Who is responsible for protecting Northern part of Rimington lead mines, part of a medieval open field system and three limestone clamp kilns 120m south east of Hollins?